 - 2.23 The table indicates a current (2024) demand for 359 extra care units, rising to 512 by 2040. - 2.24 Current supply is noted in the table as 46, which includes a single new development in Bagshot.
 However, the lead-in time for planning, build-out, marketing, sale and occupation is considerable and there must be a robust planning policy framework to deliver this important dwelling type/tenure, or else the shortfall will continue to grow. - 2.25 It is the case that the Council has identified a current shortfall of 313 units for housing with care, taking account of the existing 46-unit scheme at Bagshot.
-This rises to a shortfall of 512 units by 2040 (per Table 9.6 LHNA). - 2.26 Meanwhile, there is a current shortfall of 66 units for residential care, rising to 243 by 2040 (per Table 9.6 LHNA). - 2.27 Thus, on the Council's fligures, there is the demonstrated the ed flor textra and residential care which is considerably over and above the amount being allocated for (just 124 extra and residential care units in the Reg 19 plan to 2040), and already a shortfall, which will increase across the plan period. - 2.28 Our client would refer to the current live planning application on this site (reference: 24/0428/OOU) in setting out their own assessment of the current and developing need for this type of accommodation. - 2.29 A report prepared with the live planning application finds that basedAonAthe 'HousingA inAlater Life' targetAprovisionAtates, thereAs a current need for 315 additional units of 'Housing withACare'AforAownerAoccupiersAand 583 additionalAunitsAof 'RetirementA Housing' for owner occupiers in SurreyAteath.
+This rises to a shortfall of 512 units by 2040 (per Table 9.6 LHNA). - 2.26 Meanwhile, there is a current shortfall of 66 units for residential care, rising to 243 by 2040 (per Table 9.6 LHNA). - 2.27 Thus, on the Council's figures, there is a demonstrated need for extra and residential care which is considerably over and above the amount being allocated for (just 124 extra and residential care units in the Reg 19 plan to 2040), and already a shortfall, which will increase across the plan period. - 2.28 Our client would refer to the current live planning application on this site (reference: 24/0428/OOU) in setting out their own assessment of the current and developing need for this type of accommodation. - 2.29 A report prepared with the live planning application finds that based on the 'Housing in Later Life' target provision rates, there is a current need for 315 additional units of 'Housing with Care' for owner occupiers and 583 additional units of 'Retirement Housing' for owner occupiers in Surrey Heath.